- Explain how classical conditioning occurs

 Link to Learning

 Kate and her husband Scott recently vacationed in the Cayman Islands, and booked a boat tour to Stingray City, where they could feed and swim with the southern stingrays.
 The boat captain explained how the normally solitary stingrays have become accustomed to interacting with humans.
 About 40 years ago, fishermen began to clean fish and conch (unconditioned stimulus) at a particular sandbar near a barrier reef, and large numbers of stingrays would swim in to eat (unconditioned response) what the fishermen threw into the water; this continued for years.
 By the late 1980s, word of the large group of stingrays spread among scuba divers, who then started feeding them by hand.
 Over time, the southern stingrays in the area were classically conditioned much like Pavlov’s dogs.
 When they hear the sound of a boat engine (neutral stimulus that becomes a conditioned stimulus), they know that they will get to eat (conditioned response).

 As soon as Kate and Scott reached Stingray City, over two dozen stingrays surrounded their tour boat.
 The couple slipped into the water with bags of squid, the stingrays’ favorite treat.
-The swarm of stingrays bumped and rubbed up against their legs like hungry cats ([link]).
+The swarm of stingrays bumped and rubbed up against their legs like hungry cats (Figure 5).
 Kate and Scott were able to feed, pet, and even kiss (for luck) these amazing creatures.
 Then all the squid was gone, and so were the stingrays.

 Classical conditioning also applies to humans, even babies.
 For example, Sara buys formula in blue canisters for her six-month-old daughter, Angelina.
 Whenever Sara takes out a formula container, Angelina gets excited, tries to reach toward the food, and most likely salivates.
 Why does Angelina get excited when she sees the formula canister?
 What are the UCS, CS, UCR, and CR here?